 I don’t believe that the basic version of Barista FI is the best strategy for most people.
 However, we can use Barista FI principles as a tool as part of a strategy.
 Here are some examples:

 - Combine Barista FI with Coast FI to draw an income in semi-retirement AND become financially independent at the traditional retirement age.
 Part of your nest egg would provide an income, while the other part will compound in the background.
+I have written about this combo strategy here.

 - Short-term Barista FIRE: This would suit anyone who wants a supplemental income for a short amount of time.
 I recently worked with a new mum who wanted to take another two years off work after her maternity leave ran out.
 She and her partner had already accumulated a decent nest egg (but were nowhere near FIRE).
 The solution she chose was to withdraw 4% per year for the two years and then go back to work and continue saving towards FIRE.